hyperlane-xyz/v2-docs/protocol/spec.md

-# Hyperlane Integration Checklist
+# Hyperlane Implementation Guide

-A Hyperlane integration for a new chain is composed of the following components:
+A Hyperlane implementation for a new chain architecture is comprised of the following:

-- [ ] [contracts](#contracts): expose the interface for application developers to send and receive messages with
+- [ ] [Contracts](#contracts): expose the interface for application developers to send and receive messages with

-- [ ] [agents](#agents): operate the protocol by adding security and relaying messages
+- [ ] [Agents](#agents): operate the protocol by adding security and relaying messages

-- [ ] [apps](#apps): applications that use the protocol
+- [ ] [Apps](#apps): applications that use the protocol and demonstrate its capabilities

 <!-- - [ ] [services](#services): optional components that can be used to enhance the developer experience -->

 # Contracts